Attorneys Helping Clients Understand How Alimony Works

 The process of modifying a spousal support order can be difficult, so it’s best to let an attorney help.
 An attorney can file the appropriate paperwork on your behalf and then build a case that clearly illustrates why the modification is needed.

 Schedule A Consultation With A Lawyer At Our Family Law Firm

 Are you filing for divorce?
 If so, get in touch with the experienced spousal support attorneys at Fischer & Van Thiel LLP as soon as possible.
 Our attorneys have nearly four decades of combined experience working in various practice areas, including divorce, child custody, child support, property division, mediation, domestic violence restraining orders, visitation, and other family law matters.
-We are proud to offer legal representation to clients in Oceanside, San Marcos, Carlsbad, San Diego, and throughout San Diego County.
+We are proud to offer legal representation to clients in Oceanside, San Marcos, Carlsbad, San Diego, and throughout San Diego County, California.

-Let us review your case, answer your questions, go over our legal fees, and provide legal advice during a confidential consultation.
+Let our lawyers review your case, hear your concerns, answer your questions, go over our legal fees, and provide legal advice during a confidential consultation.
 To schedule a consultation with our attorneys, please call 760-722-7646 or fill out the form on our website to contact our team via email today.